 of a diagnosed contagious illness such as conjunctivitis, strep throat and others recommended by the Texas Department of Health.
-When a child has any sign or symptom that requires exclusion from the program, staff must immediately inform the WSZS leadership team and notify the parents.
+When a child has any sign or symptom that requires exclusion from the program, staff must immediately inform the Will Smith Zoo School administration team and notify the parents.